Using Images In WordPress – How To Reduce Image File Size In Your Server

 Image Specifications & Guidelines

-You can avoid problems by setting out specifications and guidelines for using images in your website for your organization.
+You can avoid problems by setting out specifications and guidelines for using images in your website.

 - Understanding image size vs image resolution.